 Last night, I watched the movie God’s Not Dead, and it was a little better than I was expecting.
 Sure, it had many of the problems most Christian movies have: an “emotional” score that undercuts actual emotion, underwhelming “celebrity” appearances, poor to middling acting throughout, bad writing at times, and an acceptable but unremarkable degree of overall technical craft.
-But it was also actually moving at times (when the music got out of the way), only intermittently preachy, and semi-occasionally believably written (i.e., some of the dialogue actually sounded like someone could have said it in real life).
+But it was also occasionally moving (when the music got out of the way), not incessantly preachy, and every once in a while believably written (i.e., some of the dialogue actually sounded like someone could have said it in reality).

 In just a moment, I’m going to reveal my one simple trick for choking good art and starving good artists, but first, I just wanted to say… Congratulations.
 We’re already doing it!

 How?
 By declaring with our dollars that entertainment is the main purpose of art.
 In the course of this article, I will unfold why this is not a biblical idea, how it suppresses good art and harms good artists, and what we can do to undo the damage we’ve done with our “entertainment” budgets.
 Unless you were really here to learn how to destroy good art.
 In which case, good news—all you need to do is carry on as usual.